Paulina Gretzky Busts Out Of Low-Cut Dress In Contemplative Instagram Photo

 Paulina Gretzky is grieving the loss of a friend, a photographer whose handle is Faith In My Future, and she is honoring his life by sharing a photo of herself looking out of a window.
-On Thursday, the model and singer took to the popular social media platform to post a sexy snapshot in which she is leaning against a glass pane as a few rainbows feature in the sky behind her as she looks out in a contemplative manner.
+On Thursday, the model and singer took to the popular social media platform to post a sexy snapshot in which she is leaning against a glass pane; a few rainbows feature in the sky behind her, as she looks out in a contemplative manner.

-In the photo in question, the 30-year-old model — who is the fiancee of golfer Dustin Johnson — is donning a skimpy strapless dress that boasts a low-cut neckline that plunges into her chest, exposing quite a lot of cleavage.
+In the photo, the 30-year-old model — who is the fiancee of golfer Dustin Johnson — is donning a skimpy strapless dress that boasts a low-cut neckline that plunges into her chest, exposing quite a lot of cleavage.
 The pattern dress has two sleeves that is worn off the shoulders, showcasing Gretzky’s fierce shoulder line and strong collarbone.

 The “Collecting Dust” singer is leaning against a wall next to a floor-to-ceiling window as she rests her elbow on the ledge.
 The model is looking out at the view as the sun sets.
-The sky is cloudy and heavy with storm, which created the perfect environment for the two rainbows to form near the horizon to the left side of the photo.
+The sky is cloudy and heavy with storms, which created the perfect environment for the two rainbows to form near the horizon to the left side of the photo.

 Gretzky is wearing her hair in a middle part and down, as it cascades over her shoulders and onto her back.

-She dedicated her post to her friend, indicating her interpreted the two rainbows as his farewell to her.
-The post, which Gretzky shared with her 761,000 Instagram followers, racked up more than 4,400 likes and over 30 comment within just minutes of having been posted — at the time of this writing.
-Users of the social media platform who are fans of the model and singer took to the comments section to share their condolences about her loss, and also to praise her good looks.
+She dedicated the post to her friend, indicating that she interpreted the two rainbows as his farewell to her.
+The post, which Gretzky shared with her 761,000 Instagram followers, racked up more than 4,400 likes and over 30 comments within just minutes of having been posted, as of the time of this writing.
+Users of the social media platform took to the comments section to share their condolences about her loss, and also to praise her good looks.

 “Positive vibes,” one user expressed.